RetinaInc/Extended-Ecommerce/README.md

 # Extended-Ecommerce
-This Ecommerce Java project will be redeveloped using Spring Framework
+This Ecommerce was built on top of a simple Core Java and servlet based framework.
+This project will be redeveloped using Spring Framework.
+Stay tuned.